bathos/logentries-client/README.md

 # Logentries Client (JS)

-For use with Node.js and io.js.
+Allows you to send logs to your [logentries](https://www.logentries.com) account from Node or io.js.

-It might work with Browserify, too, but you would need to use a shims for net or, if using `secure: true`, tls (both of which exist).
+> It might work with Browserify, too, but you would need to use shims for net
+> or tls (depending on whether you set `secure` to `true`).
+Such shims do exist,
+> but I haven’t tested it.

 Tested in Node v0.10 + and io.js.
-Probably works in Node 0.8, but one of the test libraries (mitm) doesn’t, so it remains unconfirmed.
+It probably works in Node 0.8 too, but one of the test libraries ([mitm](https://www.npmjs.com/package/mitm)) doesn’t, so it remains unconfirmed.

 ## Start